The Ultimate Call Sheet Template

 9. Crew list

-Most people group their crew list by department, including each crew member's name, title, and call time.
+On a call sheet, most people group their crew list by department, including each crew member's name, title, and call time.
 It's important to get your departments and crew positions in the right order.
 Not only is it mandatory for some unions, but some crew members can get a little eggy if your hierarchies are off.

 The Shortcut to Effective Storyboards.